 This method clones an existing shape, including its label text, and draws a connector between the original shape and its clone.

-- Hover over an existing shape on the drawing canvas and four blue directional arrows appear.
+- Hover over an existing shape on the drawing canvas and four blue direction arrows appear.

-- Click on one of these arrows to clone the shape and automatically draw a connector between them.
+- Click on one of these arrows to display a popup - the first entry will clone the shape and its label and automatically draw a connector between them.

-If there was already a shape in the direction of the arrow you clicked on, a connector will be drawn to connect the two shapes instead of adding another cloned shape.
+Connect two adjacent existing shapes: If there was already a shape in the direction of the arrow you clicked on, a connector will be drawn to connect the two shapes instead of adding a new cloned shape.

-Ctrl and drag a connector from one of the directional arrows to the length and position you need it to be, and when you release, a clone of the shape will appear.
+Ctrl and drag a connector from one of the direction arrows to the length and position you need it to be, and when you release, a clone of the shape will appear.

 Drag and drop shapes to connect them